Kiera Cass

-Kiera Cass (born 19 May 1981) is an American writer of young adult fiction, best known for The Selection series.
+Kiera Cass (born May 19, 1981) is an American writer of young adult fiction, best known for The Selection series.

+After the general success of the first book in The Selection series and a controversial conversation between Cass and her agent, Elana Roth, Cass continued the series, writing a trilogy from the main character's point of view, two sequel books focused on the original main character's daughter, and several novellas based in the world of The Selection.
+Cass continued her writing career, rewriting and releasing her 2008 online novel, The Siren.
+Since the republication of this book in 2016, Cass has released a duology, The Betrothed and The Betrayed, and a 2022 standalone novel titled A Thousand Heartbeats, which is her most recent.

 Career

 Cass was born and raised in Myrtle Beach, South Carolina and graduated from Socastee High School in Myrtle Beach.
 She is of Puerto Rican descent.
 She attended Coastal Carolina University before transferring to Radford University.
-She graduated from Radford with a degree in History.
+She graduated from Radford with a degree in History and art.

 The first book in The Selection trilogy, The Selection, was published in 2012 by HarperTeen.
 Television rights for the trilogy were optioned by the CW Television Network and two pilots were filmed, but neither were picked up for a full series.
 In April 2015, movie rights for The Selection trilogy, The Selection were acquired by Warner Bros.
+The rights were then bought by Netflix.
+After three years in development, the adaptation was scrapped.